ebu/benchmarkstt/docs/api.rst

     - :doc:`cli/api` (for debugging and local use only)
     - :doc:`docker`
-    - gunicorn, by running :code:`gunicorn -b :8080 conferatur.api.gunicorn`
+    - gunicorn, by running :code:`gunicorn -b :8080 benchmarkstt.api.gunicorn`

 Usage